lucydot/effmass/README.md

 ## Questions, bug reports, feature requests

 Please use the Github [issue tracker](https://github.com/lucydot/effmass/issues/) for any questions, feature requests or bug reports.
 Please do not contact the developers via email unless there is a specific reason you do not want the conversation to be public.
+If we do not respond within a reasonable timeframe, then please feel free to reach out to Lucy via email; Github notifications have a nasty habit of getting lost.

 ## Development